Feature

 OAuth popup doesn't appearCheck your browser's popup blocker settings

-Local API / MCP - Tana Outliner Learn
+API and MCP - Tana Outliner Learn